-- (16) House Reconciliation Bill.
-For a summary of reports from the House Ways and Means Committee, the assembly of the reconciliation bill by the House Budget Committee, amendments made by the House Rules Committee, and approval by the House, see Item 1.d(11), 1.d(12), 1.d(13), and 1.d(14) above. - (17) Overall Deficit Impact of House Bill.
-The Penn Wharton University of Pennsylvania Budget Model concludes that the Houe approved bill will increase deficits by \$2.8 trillion over 10 years.
-The tax provisions increase primary deficits by \$4.348 trillion over 10 years, and three other committees increase primary deficits by another \$230 billion.
+(16) House Reconciliation Bill.
+For a summary of reports from the House Ways and Means Committee, the assembly of the reconciliation bill by the House Budget Committee, amendments made by the House Rules Committee, and approval by the House, see Item 1.d(11), 1.d(12), 1.d(13), and 1.d(14) above.
+(17) Overall Deficit Impact of House Bill.
+The Congressional Budget Office estimated that the House bill as reported out of the House Budget Committee (but before the amendment made by the House Rules Committee) would increase deficits by \$3.055 trillion over the 2025-2034 budget window (including \$550 billion of added interest).
+The Committee for a Responsible Federal Budget has summarized the CBO Report and concluded that the issues addressed in the amendment by the House Rules Committee (additional tax cuts relaxing the SALT deduction cap and spending cuts) would likely increase the debt effect even further.
+CBO's First Score of House Reconciliation Bill, COMMITTEE FOR A RESPONSIBLE FEDERAL BUDGET (May 21, 2025).
+The Committee for a Responsible Federal Budget estimates that if the various provisions in the bill were made permanent \$5 trillion would be added to the national debt after 10 years (including added interest).
+CRFB Reaction to House Reconciliation Passage, COMMITTEE FOR A RESPONSIBLE FEDERAL BUDGET (May 22, 2025).

+The Penn Wharton University of Pennsylvania Budget Model has analyzed the fiscal impact of the House approved bill.
+It concludes that the House approved bill will increase deficits by \$2.787 trillion from 2025-2034, just under the \$2.8 trillion target maximum in the reconciliation instructions to House committees (those numbers do not include added interest costs).
+The tax provisions increase primary deficits by \$4.348 trillion over the 2025-2034 budget window.
+That includes \$3.671 trillion attributable to extending the individual and estate provisions of the TCJA (the 2025-2034 budget window is effectively a 9-year window for the TCJA extension because there are relatively nominal effects in 2025), \$1.573 trillion for other tax cuts, less \$0.896 trillion offsets from increased taxes (mainly revisions of clean energy credits).
+Three other committees increase primary deficits by another \$230 billion.
 Those changes would be partly offset by spending cuts of \$1.791 trillion, for a net total conventional cost of \$2.787 trillion over 10 years.
 The Penn Wharton Model concludes that the economic dynamic effects would not decrease the deficit amount but would actually increase deficits to \$3.198 trillion over 10 years (because savings from economic growth do not appear until 2033 and 2034 and are not enough to overcome higher costs from economic dynamic effects in earlier years in the 10-year budget window).
 House Reconciliation Bill: Budget, Economic, and Distributional Effects, PENN WHARTON UNIVERSITY OF PENNSYLVANIA BUDGET MODEL (May 22, 2025).
-(Primary reasons for this result are an analysis that (i) some households that would have lost access to Medicaid will re-acquire access by reducing their hours worked and (2) lower-wage workers will increase hours worked but higher-income households will reduce hours worked and lower-income households pay taxes at lower marginal rates than higher-income households.) - (19) Moving Forward in the Senate and Beyond.
-The Senate is bound by its instructions in the budget resolution which cannot be waived by majority vote.
-The Senate undoubtedly will take issue with the House's use of the current law baseline for forecasting the bill's impact on the deficit.
-Whether the Senate bill will be a "full substitute" or an amended version of the House bill is to be determined.
+(Primary reasons for this result are an analysis that (1) some households that would have lost access to Medicaid will re-acquire access by reducing their hours worked, and (2) lower-wage workers will increase hours worked but higher-income households will reduce hours worked and lower-income households pay taxes at lower marginal rates than higher-income households.)